ptrxt/sigme/README.md

 ```
 During registration, signal manager queries, through the SignalReceiver interface, receivers for the signal types they want to subscribe on.
 ## Signals
 The signal sources produces **signals**.
 A signal is a chunk of dynamically allocated memory created by calling *signal_new()*.
-This function actually leads to allocation of two blocks of memory.
-The first block is a control block used for signal lifetime management.
-The second block is the signal payload seen by the client application.
+This memory block is a control block used for signal lifetime management.
+It also contains a pointer to another, by the application, dynamically allocated memory block: the application signal payload.
+It is created by the signal source and passed as a pointer to the call to *signal_new()*.

 <p align="center">
   <img src="/doc/signal2.png">
 </p>

-The memory block for the signal payload, is allocated by the application and passed as a pointer to the *signal_new()* call.

 ### Signal registration
 Like receivers and sources, the used signal types must be registered at startup.
 This ties a **SignalType** identifier to an instance of **SignalTypeDetails** interface.